The Wrapbook Team

 We leverage at least AES 256-bit encryption at rest.
 And we support TLS 1.2 and above on our application.
 Older versions such as 1.1 and below have been phased out of our environment.

-Third-party audits are neutral organizations without conflict of interest that are brought in to measure the quality in which an organization is run.
+Third-party auditors are neutral organizations without conflict of interest that are brought in to measure the quality in which an organization is run.
 These companies bring an increased level of credibility to organizations that claim compliance.

-Service Organization Controls (SOC) reports that qualify an organization according to a set of standards and how well they maintain them.
+Service Organization Controls (SOC) reports qualify an organization according to a set of standards and how well they maintain them.
 These reports help establish confidence by testing the integrity of a company’s processes.

-4. Limit access of sensitive info with data encryption
+4. Limit access of sensitive info with data encryption and access controls

 These distinct roles and clear parameters around permissions keep the chain of command of data access clear, quick, and simple.
+Staying on top of access controls and roles is critical.
+By being careful about giving access (and removing it at the end of a project), you better protect your and your business's data

 Digital solutions solve the problem of too much information in too many places.
 Wrapbook uses data encryption to smartly protect sensitive information and make it accessible to only those who need it.